isovector/certainty-by-construction/src/book/1-agda.lagda.md

 ```

 This is not the easiest thing to decipher, but what Agda is trying to tell you
-is that `def:false` is not a type, and thus it has no business being on the
+is that `def:false` is not a type, and therefore that it has no business being
-right-hand side of a colon.
-The general rule here is that you can only put
+on the right-hand side of a colon.
+The general rule here is that you can only
-`type:Foo` on the *right side* of a colon if you have earlier put it on the
+put `type:Foo` on the *right side* of a colon if you have earlier put it on the
 *left* of `type:Set`.
-That is,
+In code, we can say:

 ```agda
     Foo : Set